-Per RSA-100-A:16, contribution rates are established and may be amended by the New Hampshire State legislature and are determined by the NHRS Board of Trustees based on an actuarial valuation.
-The Town's contribution rates for the covered payroll of general employees and public safety employees were 0.29% and 3.66%, respectively, for the year ended December 31, 2020.
-Contributions to the OPEB plan for the Town were \$31,003 for the year ended December 31, 2020.
+Per RSA 100-A:16, contribution rates are established and may be amended by the New Hampshire State legislature and are determined by the NHRS Board of Trustees based on an actuarial valuation.
+The Town's contribution rates for the covered payroll of general employees and public safety employees were 0.29% and 3.66%, respectively, through June 30, 2021, and 0.31% and 3.21%, respectively, thereafter.
+Contributions to the OPEB plan for the Town were \$30,397 for the year ended December 31, 2021.
 Employees are not required to contribute to the OPEB plan.